-No. Immigrant visa holders who are unable to travel to the United States during the validity of their visa for reasons beyond their control should contact the Consular Information Unit at (+53) 7839-4152 to schedule an interview appointment to be considered for a visa replacement.
+No. Immigrant visa holders who are unable to travel to the United States during the validity of their visa for reasons beyond their control should contact the Consular Information Unit at firstname.lastname@example.org and explain their case and wait for instructions on visa replacement.
 The applicant should take this step only when s/he is ready to travel to the United States.

 What documentation do I need to bring to be considered for a visa replacement?